maklas/MNet-2/readme.md

 Buffer size is a size of a byte[] buffer that's used by java's DatagramSocket implementation.
 It's recommended to be lower than 576 bytes.
 If it's above that, then there is no guarantee that data will arrive intact.
 Note that some bytes are used for UDP header and some (from 1 to 9) are used by MNet-2.
 So 512 is a safe bet.
 It's 128 integers/floats!
 Good enough for basic game stuff.
-If you need to send a bigger object, send it via `socket.sendBig()`.
+If you need to send a bigger object (for an in-game chat for example), send it via `socket.sendBig()`.
 This object will be divided in parts and reassembled on another end.
 BufferSize can also be lower than 512, but there is no benefits in it.